Why is Booking.com asking me to complete a Know Your Partner (KYP) form?

 How does Booking.com use this info?

-Using secure channels, we pass on your info to a third-party provider that will help us validate it against various data sources.
+Using secure channels, we pass your info to a third-party provider who helps us validate it against various data sources.
 This interaction between Booking.com and the third party is fully compliant with Privacy and GDPR regulations.

 How often does the account verification process happen?

-Every year.
-We’ll ask you to confirm if the info you submitted is still correct.
+Every year, we’ll ask you to confirm that the info you submitted is still correct.
 You’ll also get to update any details that might have changed.

 How can I edit my info?

 To re-submit the form, contact your local support team.

-Here’s an explanation of what the terms in each form refer to:
+Here’s an explanation of the terms in the form:

-An entity that is formed and administered as per corporate law, which engages in business activities, charitable work, or other permitted activities.
-Business entities are usually formed to sell a product or a service, e.g. corporations, partnerships, trusts, NGOs, and sole proprietorships.
+An entity that is formed and administered following corporate law, which engages in business activities, charitable work or other permitted activities.
+Business entities are usually formed to sell a product or a service, e.g. corporations, partnerships, trusts, and NGOs.

-A natural person (in legal meaning, i.e. one who has their own legal personality) who is an individual human being.
+A natural person (i.e. someone who has their own legal identity) who is an individual human being and not formed or administered following corporate law.

 "Legal name of property"